-In 2018, CN welcomed new executives who brought deep expertise, new vision and strengthened our talent pool.
-In addition to ensuring their smooth integration, CN continued to be focused on the assessment and development of the next generation of executives and senior managers to ensure effective succession planning for a strong talent pipeline.
+In 2019, CN supplemented its executive talent with both seasoned expertise and new skill set to better position itself for the future.
+In conjunction, CN intensified its focus on the assessment and development of the next cohort of leadership to drive effective succession planning and strengthen the diverse talent pipeline.
 The Committee also continued to monitor the development of members of the executive team and to initiate customized development plans as required.

-CN also refines its career development program to provide targeted training and practical work experience that will support the development of talent.
-As part of this review, CN continues to recruit new executives from leading organizations who will provide additional skill sets and experience and continue to improve the strength of our leadership team.
+CN also regularly hones its career development program to provide targeted training and practical work experience that will reinforce the development of talent.